Is State Farm a Good Insurance Company?

 Planning Example

-Coordinate Everything (Taxes, RMDs, Legacy)
+Coordinate Everything (Taxes, RMDs, and Legacy)

 Bottom Line